 Effects of miticide and Fumagilin-B® on honey bee survivorship and immune responses

-Catherine M Little, M.Sc. candidate, Acadia University
+Catherine M Little, M.Sc. candidate; Acadia University

 Western honey bees (Apis mellifera) are exposed to a number of parasites.
 Varroa destructor, Nosema apis, and N. ceranae have particularly detrimental effects on colony productivity and survival.
 We will measure honey bee immune responses to infection by each of these three species of parasites and the effects of co-infection.
 We will then compare the results of infection with the effects of miticide and Fumagilin-B® use on honey bee physiology.
-Quantification of immune trade-offs which occur during infection by multiple parasites and the effects of standard chemical treatments may enable us to determine infection threshold levels for effective use of chemical treatments, thereby reducing the risk of chemical resistance developing in either Varroa or NosemaWe will also determine if immune protein concentrations resulting from parasitic infection are predictive of honey bee survival, potentially leading to a means of assessing mortality risk during preparations for over-wintering honey bee colonies.
-(See Pictures Below)
+Quantification of immune trade-offs which occur during infection by multiple parasites and the effects of standard chemical treatments may enable us to determine infection threshold levels for effective use of chemical treatments, thereby reducing the risk of chemical resistance developing in either Varroa or Nosema.
+We will also determine if immune protein concentrations resulting from parasitic infection are predictive of honey bee survival, potentially leading to a means of assessing mortality risk during preparations for over-wintering honey bee colonies (see below pictures).

 An early look at participating colonies and

 A promising sign: emerging new bees in spring, May 2008

-Galen P. Dively and Mike Embrey, Department of Entomology, University of Maryland
+Galen P. Dively and Mike Embrey; Department of Entomology, University of Maryland

 While the extent and causes of CCD are unknown, many believe that honey bees have reached a tipping point wherein the colony can no longer protect itself from a barrage of problems.
 The CCD Working Group developed an action plan of research that addresses four categories of factors that impact bee and colony health: 1) new or re-emerging pathogens; 2) bee pests; 3) environmental and nutritional stresses; and 4) pesticides.
 This project will address the latter category and examine the sublethal effects of pesticides, which is one of the priority areas identified by the HBHI Task Force for funding.

 Although early reports on proliferative cells in the intestine of insects exist (Snodgrass 1956), these cells have only recently been characterized as bona-fide stem cells in adults through molecular analyses in Drosophila (Micchelli and Perrimon 2006; Ohlstein and Spradling 2006).
 A certain level of cell proliferation is necessary to maintain a functional intestine, even in the adult insect.
 Thus, the activity of these cells has been linked to insect growth (Hakim et al. 2007) and they are responsive to toxin exposure (Loeb et al. 2001; Gregorc et al. 2004).
 Furthermore, their rate of cell proliferation is positively correlated with food quality (Zudaire et al. 2004).
 Thus, the proliferative activity of intestinal stem cells may be an indicator of malnutrition with direct relevance to bee health.

 Diagnostic gene panel for honey bee breeding and disease management

-Jay D. Evans and Yanping Chen, USDA-ARS Bee Research Laboratory
+Jay D. Evans and Yanping Chen; USDA-ARS Bee Research Laboratory

 Honey bees face numerous challenges, from nutritional stress to dedicated parasites and